idekkers/Arduino/sensor/wiring.md

 The arduino needs 7-20V of power, or you can connect it to a powerd hub together with the Pi, look at your arduino wiring diagram, and connect the 12V input to the VIn pin, and the gnd pin to the ground common bus.
-Another option is to connect a 12V to USB converter to the Pi, and run the arduino on the USB cable that connects the Arduino to the Pi, providing it is only one Arduino, the Pi has a limited ability to supply power.

 all the sensors get thier power from the arduino 5V pin, so you can create a common bus for that too.